ADVANCE Scheduling Option

 - Connects academic training with the work setting

-- Enhances skills and increases the students’s expertise
+- Enhances skills and increases the student’s expertise

 - Provides valuable work experience that can help strengthen the student’s resume portfolio